How to Make a DIY Face Mask

 So that got me to thinking about the other “fabric” I use around my house.

 I’m a big fan of cleaning with microfiber cloths and was recently introduced to Norwex.
-Norwex is a company that sells fantastic cleaning cloths that don’t require any toxic cleaning solutions.
+Norwex is a company that sells these amazing unicorn like cleaning cloths that don’t require any toxic cleaning solutions.
 Just water.

 So that got me to thinking.
 I contacted my Norwex Rep, Heather and she told me the company had tested several of their clothes and found the Window Cloth to be the best option.
 This is due to the tight weave of the fabric.
 It had been tested to filter out 60% of particles.